davidloesch1/BlackJack/blackjack/README.md

 - This will be updated when bugs are worked out and the account feature is introduced.

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

 | Component | Description |
 | --- | :---: |
 | App | This will make initial data pull and be the core source of data |